What is Systems for Action?

 Yes, an organization may submit more than one proposal as long as each proposal submitted is distinct in terms of both project and research team.

-Can I apply for this opportunity if I have previously been or are currently funded by RWJF?
+Can I apply for this opportunity if I have previously been or am currently funded by RWJF?

 Yes, previously or currently funded RWJF grantees are eligible to apply for this funding opportunity, but the proposed project must be different from previously funded work.